-According to Statistic Brain Institute, in reference to New Year’s resolutions for 2017, the percent of people who felt they were successful in achieving their resolution was 9.2 percent, infrequent success was 48.4 percent, and the percent who never succeed and fail on their resolution each year 42.4 percent.
-That’s pretty grim.
+While making a New Year’s resolution is a great way to make a positive change in your life, it also sets you up for a whole lot of failure.
+According to Statistic Brain Institute, in reference to New Year’s resolutions for 2017, the percent of people who felt they were successful in achieving their resolution was 9.2 percent.
+Furthermore, infrequent success was 48.4 percent, and the percent who never succeed and fail on their resolution each year was 42.4 percent.
+Pretty grim, eh?

 If it takes all of that hype to get you going, you’re simply not sustaining yourself.
 Outside-in solutions like dieting and joining the gym fail because they have very little to do with a game plan.
 They offer promise on the enamor that is the New Year alone, and not the gift that the entire year, and your life, is in general.

 Essentially, the grander scheme is put in the backseat, and the diet pills, programs, and gym memberships are put in the forefront, only long enough for you to get sick of them.
 A first-month special is just long enough for you to lose a bit of weight, feel good, and then kick the full-price membership to the curb.

 While you may believe the Pilates class will inspire you, and the no-carb challenge will motivate you, the reality is the only real motivator is yourself.
 So when the enamor fades, if you haven’t put your mind into it, you will end up taking up the habits that feel like home; like you.

 You can see the effect of change in other parts of your life outside of dieting.
 Taking a pill alone for your anxiety isn’t going to be enough if you’re not mindfully open to the idea; if you don’t admit you are putting yourself in anxiety-inducing situations.